melanierichards/world-snacks/README.md

 * CTFL_SPACE: the token for this Contentful space
 * CTFL_ACCESSTOKEN: use the API key for published content

-## Setup Checklist

-* [ ] Update head.njk with any info for: RSS, social metadata, icons
-* [ ] Update images referenced in manifest.webmanifest

 -------------------------------------------------------------

 ## To build